madflojo/blog/articles/posts/2016-07-19-using-salt-ssh-to-install-salt.md

 ## How `salt-ssh` works

-A typical SaltStack deployment consists of a Master server running the `salt-master` process, and any Minion server running the `salt-minion` process.
+A typical SaltStack deployment consists of a Master server running the `salt-master` process, and one or more Minion servers running the `salt-minion` process.
 The `salt-minion` service will initiate communication with the `salt-master` service over a **ZeroMQ** connection and the Master distributes desired states to the Minion.

 With this typical setup, you must first have a `salt-master` service installed and configured, and every server that you wish to manage with Salt must have the `salt-minion` service installed and configured.
 The `salt-ssh` package however, changes that.